-The stereo is a marine Sirius ready AM/FM receiver with CD player.
+The stereo is a marine Sirius ready AM/FM receiver with inputs for an IPod® as well as other digital media storage devices.
 It is located in the galley cabinet above the television with speakers in the forward cabin area and the hardtop.
 The unit can be remotely operated with the touch pad mounted at the helm station.
-An auxiliary audio input panel is also part of the stereo system.
-This panel may be used to listen to any external audio device (such as an mp3 player) using either standard RCA cables or an 1/8" cable.
 Refer to the stereo's Operation and Maintenance manual in your Owner's Packet for specific instructions on using this unit.
 See "Stereo System Layout" on page 8-33 for a diagram.